Support for businesses

 Sector-specific financial support

-This grant supports businesses that have been required to close due to the national restrictions between 5 November and 2 December 2020 including hospitality.
-All bars and pubs required to close due to national restrictions are eligible for a grant through the scheme even if they have chosen to operate as a takeaway, click and collect or online with delivery services.
+This grant supports businesses that are required to close due to national restrictions and includes hospitality.
+All bars and pubs required to close due to national restrictions are eligible for a grant through the scheme even if they choose to operate as a takeaway, click and collect or online with delivery services.

 Businesses including pubs and bars which were required to close because of the Tier 3 local restrictions that were imposed prior to the national restrictions on November 5 may be eligible for this grant scheme.

 Pubs and bars that remained open operating as a restaurant serving substantial meals, like a main lunchtime or evening meal and where alcohol was served as part of such meal would not be eligible.

 LRSG Closed - from 2 December 2020 onwards